arangodb/docs/3.10/features-community-edition.md

   Work with ArangoDB on Linux, macOS, and Windows, and run it in production on Linux.
-ArangoDB is available for the x86-64 architecture (with the SSE 4.2 and AVX instruction set extensions), as well as for 64-bit ARM chips on macOS (Apple silicon, like M1) and Linux (ARMv8+ with Neon SIMD support, Little Endian only).
+ArangoDB is available for the x86-64 architecture (with the SSE 4.2 and AVX instruction set extensions), as well as for 64-bit ARM chips on macOS (Apple silicon, like M1) and Linux (ARMv8+ with Neon SIMD support).
+  ArangoDB requires systems with Little Endian byte order.

 ## Scalability & High Availability